-The Student Council is made up of 32 members (two from each tutor set) , 8 of which form the the Executive Committee.
+The Student Council is made up of 40 members (two from each tutor set).
+There are 9 members of the Executive Committee.

 The Student Council is inclusive and proactive and being a member can help to improve a wide variety of skills including: teamwork, communication, presenting, decision making, time management, organisation, leadership, providing support and guidance, understanding varying viewpoints, debating and much more!